oroinc/documentation/user_guide/zendesk.rst

 Edit the Integration
 ^^^^^^^^^^^^^^^^^^^^

-All the integrations created will be available in the Integrations grid under the *"System → Integrations → Manage Integrations"*.
+All the integrations created will be available in the Integrations grid under *"System → Integrations → Manage Integrations"*.
 Use the :ref:`grid action icon <user-guide-ui-components-grid-action-icons>` to delete (|IcDelete|) or edit (|IcEdit|) the integration details.